A chronology of continued square roots and other continued compositions, through the year 2016

-as the limit of the continued square root \item (1834) C. F. Eichhorn , \emph{Principien einer allgemeinen Functionenrechnung}, Helwingschen Hof-Buchhandlung, Hannover.
-This unusual book begins by restricting its ``general function calculations" to linear functions $f$, for which $f(ca+cb)=cf(a)+cf(b)$.
+This unusual book begins by restricting its ``general function calculations'' to linear functions $f$, for which $f(ca+cb)=cf(a)+cf(b)$.
 The author employs modern notation like $f^n$ for the composition of $f$ with itself $n$ times, including $f^{-1}$ for the inverse of $f$; on the other hand, he also turns $y+a\theta(y)=\psi(x)$ into the dubious

 (p.
 81).
 Pages 81--98 and 138--139 develop some infinitely nested expressions based on successive substitution.
-A review of this book in \emph{Repertorium der gesammten deutschen Literatur} \textbf{2}, 1834, 536--537, complains, ``[T]his work will be intelligible and useful only to those analysts who have studied Euler , Legendre , Lacroix , Burg, and others, written with greater clarity and elegance $\ldots$ the errors of printing and calculation take the reader's attention much more than is already the case, due to [the general difficulty of the subject]."
+A review of this book in \emph{Repertorium der gesammten deutschen Literatur} \textbf{2}, 1834, 536--537, complains, ``[T]his work will be intelligible and useful only to those analysts who have studied Euler , Legendre , Lacroix , Burg, and others, written with greater clarity and elegance$\ldots$the errors of printing and calculation take the reader's attention much more than is already the case, due to [the general difficulty of the subject]."